bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_ui.md

 + Enter meaningful keywords here.
 + Think of what users may use for search terms to find the dataset in the Catalogue.

+Fore datasets that have gender based information include the following: gender, GBA+

 [RETURN TO TOP][1]

 ### Resource status \* (`resource_status`) <a name="resource-status"></a>